 For all my pondering about the next “big” thing – where we will live when we move home to the U.S., what job I will have, even what car I will drive – I’d do better if I just let it go.
 (We’re not moving home any time soon, after all.)

 I try to remember that, if we give them a little space our lives construct themselves in ways that are unexpected, sometimes scary, and often so very wonderful.
 Never in a million years would I have imagined mine would bring me to Bangkok.
 That is a change that just happened to come along at exactly the right time.

 For all my planning and thinking ahead, I know this moment is worth holding onto.
-There are Saturday afternoons of baking world’s simplest lemon tarts with a sugar cookie crust and Sunday brunches spent with friends, sipping mimosas and eating waffles.
+There are Saturday afternoons of baking world’s simplest lemon tarts with a sugar cookie crust and Sunday brunches spent with friends, sipping mimosas and eating pumpkin cheesecake bites.